Open your eyes to Asia's most global city.

 Neighborhoods to Explore

 West Kowloon provides a getaway to the rest of Hong Kong.
-Sitting pretty amid the city's most happening nightlife, historical art districts, intriguing heritage sites, and the World’s third tallest building, and all just mere steps away from the majestic waterfront icon, W Hong Kong.
+Sitting amid the city's most happening nightlife, cultural art districts, intriguing heritage sites, and one of the world’s tallest buildings, and all just mere steps away from the majestic waterfront icon, W Hong Kong.

 1. Sai Ying Pun